 Due to the many hours of toil that first-time founders dedicate to their products, they often get emotionally attached to their creations, to the point of being delusional about the real profit potential of their products.
 Excessive emotional attachment convinces founders to build products that they think customers want, not what customers actually want; poor sales reflect this disconnect.
 Poor sales lead to reduced finances (and financing options) which subsequently leads to a startup's demise.

 Founders should maintain a realistic perspective about their company's financial situation, both before and after their products are released.
 Financial experts help companies monitor and control cash burn, scaling, cash flow, and more; hence, by using rational financial management strategies, they help companies avoid financial calamity.

 By avoiding these common mistakes, aspiring founders can greatly improve their company's chances of surviving and thriving in the competitive, brutal, but nonetheless lucrative tech marketplace.

-If you have built or are considering building a company, contact us to help your business succeed.
+If you have built or are considering building a tech company, you should strongly consider seeking the services of accountants that can help your business succeed.